Email Personalization: A Guide to Higher Opens & Engagement

 Personalization is the gold standard of digital marketing.
 It describes the ideal relationship you can achieve with your audience, offering them a curated experience with your brand that caters to them on an individual level.

-It is a concept that goes beyond your email campaigns and should be present in every facet of your ecommerce marketing strategy.
+It is a concept that extends beyond your email campaigns and should be present in every facet of your ecommerce marketing strategy.

 Bloomreach defines ecommerce personalization as the practice of using commerce data responsibly to get to know, guide, and impress your customers with experiences that are so relevant and contextual, they feel like magic.
 Ecommerce personalization spans cross-channel, on-site, and in-app.
 It encompasses anonymous and known customers, and includes personalized messages, content, site layouts, products, and much more.
 It is driven by real-time, first-party data.
 This results in measurable journeys that engage and lead customers through brand awareness to product discovery to repeat purchases.